-In the second quarter of 2014, the Board of Directors granted stock awards of 53,000 shares to six of the Company's officers.
+In the second quarter of 2014, the Board of Directors granted stock awards totaling 53,000 shares to six of the Company's officers.
 The awards were fully vested upon grant and \$500,000 was recognized as compensation expense in Underwriting and operating expense based on fair value of \$9.44 per share, which was the closing price of our Common Stock on the date of grant.
-Additionally, in the third quarter of 2014, the Board of Directors granted stock awards of 20,000 shares to the two independent directors of the Company.
+Additionally, in the third quarter of 2014, the Board of Directors granted stock awards totaling 20,000 shares to the two independent directors of the Company.
 The awards were fully vested upon grant and \$190,000 was recognized as director fees expense in Underwriting and operating expense based on fair value of \$9.50 per share, which was the closing price of our Common Stock on the date of grant.
-There were no stock awards granted or exercised in 2013.